shumz87/gmoot-table/README.md

 A Friday evening well spent.

-If you find this helpful and would like to support me, feel free to (but don't feel obligated!) to donate to my SOL address below:
+If you find this helpful and would like to support me, feel free to (but don't feel obligated!) to donate to my SOL address below.

-89mwjqUJYEWCZj4wAnZKuqSX1wiSktqfGAxMRzoH5snd
+$SOL Address: 89mwjqUJYEWCZj4wAnZKuqSX1wiSktqfGAxMRzoH5snd
 # Methodology
 Using https://links.gmoot.co/, I fetched the JSON data of each Gmoot bag and loaded it into an instance of MongoDB.
 Then, I went through every bag and counted the occurances of each attribute and outputted to a JSON file.